 Make it easy for people to focus on the metrics that matter to them

 One size does not fit all when it comes to how stakeholders will explore and use research.
 A brand manager needs to know everything about their brand and what drives it.
 The CEO needs a view of the overall health of the business.
-Sales needs to know about significant changes so they can act on them.
-Add to this the fact that stakeholders will have varying levels of technical ability, and you can easily see why it's important to be able to tailor outputs to different users.
+Sales need to know about significant changes so they can act on them.
+Add to this the fact that stakeholders will have varying levels of technical ability, and you can easily see why it's essential to be able to tailor outputs to different users.
 Whether it's six key metrics delivered via a smartphone app or a dynamic dashboard that is consulted multiple times a day, a tailored approach democratizes your data and helps everyone focus on what matters: growing the business.
 The data should drive positive business outcomes, not more time staring at a screen.

 Get stakeholders actively engaged with the data

-Here's another proverb to contemplate as you think about your future: "Give someone a fish and feed them for a day; teach them to fish and feed them them for life".
+Here's another proverb to contemplate as you think about your future: "Give someone a fish and feed them for a day; teach them to fish and feed them for life."
 What's this got to do with market research?
 Simple: If you keep the data to yourself, doling it out only as necessary, don't be surprised if your stakeholders quickly disengage and lose interest.
-But make it easy for them to explore the data themselves and experience those thrilling 'a-ha' moments and you will have budding research evangelists on your hands.
+But make it easy for them to explore the data themselves and experience those thrilling 'a-ha' moments, and you will have budding research evangelists on your hands.

 Three simple shifts that can have a profound impact